anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 18 and 24 February (Proper 3)*

+(RCL 'Seventh Sunday after the Epiphany', 'Proper 2'.)

 Year C

 * **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 15, with extracts from the section on the resurrection body.
+(15.51-58 is the reading for the following week in the RCL.)
 * **Luke 6.27-38** continues the series in Luke (without a gap), and focuses on loving one's enemies.
-(6.39-45 is omitted, strangely, along with its parallel in Matthew 7.3-5, 16-20, but could be included 'when opportunity allows'.
+(6.39-49 is the reading for the following week in the RCL.
+So, in Common Worship, 6.39-45 is omitted, along with its parallel in Matthew 7.3-5 and 16-20.
 6.46 is omitted, but 6.47-49 is covered in Matthew 7.21-29.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) calls us not to fret about evildoers.

 ## The Second Sunday before Lent

 Creation theme.

 ## The Sunday next before Lent

+(RCL 'Last Sunday after the Epiphany', or 'Transfiguration Sunday'.)

 # Lent